skibon02/sparkles/README.md

 ## ✧ Requirements
-🌟 STD support
+🌟 STD support (general accuracy)
-🌟 x86/x86_64/aarch64 architecture.
+🌟 `x86`/`x86_64`/`aarch64` architecture.
+(CPU cycle precision)
-**OR**
-🌟 Functioning `Instant::now()`

 ## ✧ Benches
-Single event overhead on average x86 machine (Intel i5-12400) is 9ns.
+Single event overhead on average x86 machine (Intel i5-12400) is ~9ns.

 ## ✧ Implementation status
-Ready:
-🌟 Timestamp provider
-🌟 Event name hashing
-🌟 ~~Perfetto json format compatibility~~ (replaced with protobuf)
-🌟 Ranges (scopes) support
-🌟 Configuration support
-🌟 Perfetto protobuf format support
-🌟 Abstraction over events sending type (UDP/File)
-🌟 Automatic timestamp frequency detection
-🌟 aarch64 support
-🌟 More explicit and recoverable packets with known pattern
-🌟 Resistance to data loss during transmission
-🌟 UDP real-time reader and parser library API
-🌟 Better timestamp speed interpolation in parser
-🌟 Sparkles-parser: read and parse in separate threads

-TODO:
-⚙️ Track changes in structs encoded/decoded by `bincode`
-⚙️ Include git revision into build
-⚙️ Option to run without additional bg thread
-⚙️ Defmt support
-⚙️ Additional attached binary data
-⚙️ Option to limit total consumed TLS buffer allocation
-⚙️ Module info support: full module path, line of code
-⚙️ Async support
-⚙️ NO_STD implementation
-⚙️ tags / hierarchy of events
-⚙️ Viewer app
-⚙️ Multi-app sync
-⚙️ Global ranges
-⚙️ Measurement overhead self-test
+Currently, you cannot attach additional data to your events (they are differentiated only by string name).
+Supporting additional attached data is important feature, but it will take some time to find smooth and performant way to implement it.

+Primary focus now - is a dedicated app for real-time event simultaneous streaming from multiple applications.
+It will also allow to remove dependency from protobuf protocol libraries.

-## Known issues and limitations
+## ✧ Known issues and limitations
 ✧ Converting timestamp to nanosecond time only have local consistency.
 Long sessions (day and more) can go out of sync with system clock.
 ✧ Currently can have only 256 unique event names per thread
 ✧ Currently up to 256 opened but not closed ranges at a time are supported (mostly enough)
 ✧ No std support for now
+✧ Cannot specify UDP address to listen on
+✧ Proper usage of sparkles-macro::range_event_start!("name") emits warning
+✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems)
 ✧ Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
-✧ Cannot specify UDP address to listen on
-✧ Proper using of sparkles-macro::range_event_start!("name") gives warning ✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems) ✧ Congestion control is not implemented for UDP streaming
+✧ Congestion control is not implemented for UDP streaming

-## Crate features
+## ✧ Crate features
 ✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps.
 Trade off timestamp accuracy for higher overhead (slightly).
 ✧ **self-tracing** - Add global buffer flushing events
+✧ **udp-streaming** - Real-time event streaming via UDP

 ｡ﾟﾟ･｡･ﾟﾟ｡
 ﾟ。SkyGrel19 ✨